mauvehed/kevvy/README.md

 1.  **Automatic CVE Detection:** It automatically monitors chat messages for CVE (Common Vulnerabilities and Exposures) identifiers (e.g., `CVE-2023-12345`).
 When a CVE is detected, the bot fetches detailed information primarily from the [VulnCheck API](https://vulncheck.com/) (if an API key is provided).
 If VulnCheck is unavailable or doesn't return data, it falls back to the [NIST National Vulnerability Database (NVD) API v2.0](https://nvd.nist.gov/developers/vulnerabilities).
 2.  **Direct CVE Lookup:** Users can explicitly request details for a specific CVE using the `/cve lookup` command.

-Additionally, the bot can monitor the [CISA Known Exploited Vulnerabilities (KEV) catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog).
-Server administrators can enable this feature per server using slash commands, designating a channel for new KEV alerts.
+3.  **CISA KEV Monitoring:** Optionally monitors the [CISA Known Exploited Vulnerabilities (KEV) catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) and sends alerts for new entries to configured channels.
+4.  **Web Dashboard:** Includes a companion web application (`kevvy-web`) that displays real-time statistics and diagnostics reported by the bot, such as uptime, API usage, KEV check status, and internal errors.

 Key features:
 *   Automatic detection of CVE IDs in messages.